 If you have one or more missing teeth, Dr. C. Mike Meek or Dr. David J. Tasch can provide dental implants at their Austin, TX, practice.
 Dental Implants are simply root replacements and the attached prosthetic will restore the appearance and function of your smile.
 Dental implants are considered the most modern and conservative method to replace missing teeth.
 In addition to renewing your smile, they can also prevent bone loss and help preserve your bite.
 At 38th Street Dental, we will refer you to a trusted oral surgeon for implant placement.
+Furthermore, with proper care, your implants can last for decades.
 Then Dr. Meek or Dr. Tasch will attach your custom implant-supported crown, bridge, or denture made from the latest research proven materials.

 Are Dental Implants Right for You?